 Table 1.
 Share of exports of acceded countries Table 2.
 Export structure by main commodities of acceded countries Table 3.
 Share of exports of acceding countries in world trade Table 4.
 Export structure by main commodities of acceding countries Table 5.
 Share of exports of acceded countries in world trade in commercial services Table 6.
 Structure of services exports of acceded countries Table 7.
-Share of exports of selected acceding countries in world trade in Table 8. commercial services Structure of services exports of selected acceding countries
+Share of exports of selected acceding countries in world trade in commercial services Table 8.
+Structure of services exports of selected acceding countries

-III Sample Documents
+- III Sample Documents

-- Example of a "standard" Protocol of Accession - Example of the Notification of Acceptance acceding country state or separate customs territory in the stage of accession to the WTO state or separate customs territory which has acceded to the WTO
+- Example of a "standard" Protocol of Accession

+- Example of the Notification of Acceptance